jacquessham/ScotchWhisky/Lapointe_et_Legendre/readme.md

 ## Data
 The original data provided by Lapointe and Legendre can be downloaded at this <a href="http://www.numericalecology.com/labo/Scotch/ScotchData.zip">link</a>, and can be found in the <i>Original Data</i> folder in the [Data](/Data) folder.
 The original data is saved into multiple files, and the aggregated version may be found in the [Data](/Data) folder.

+## Similarity Distance - Euclidean Distance (Standard Similarity Distance)
+The similarity distance is a similarity formula that is simply calculated by Euclidean distance.
+For each whisky-pair, find the squared distances among all characters between 2 whiskies and sum all of them.
+Take a square root of the summation.
+Repeat for all whisky-pairs.

-## Algorithm Suggested by Lapointe and Legendre
+## Algorithm Suggested by Lapointe and Legendre (Lapointe and Legendre's Distance)
 The algorithm of finding the similarity between 2 whiskies is simply finding the Euclidean distance of the whiskies.
 However, Lapointe and Legendre suggested that the standard Euclidean distance weighted unequally on every feature type.
 Instead of computing the similiarity among distilleries, Lapointe and Legendre suggested that the boarder feature types are also as important as the individual character:

 ```